beaudie/vesc/doc/ContributingCode.md

 ### Testing
  * ANGLE uses trybots to test on a variety of platforms.
 Please run your changes against our bots and check the results before landing changes or requesting reviews.
     * Upload your change (see [Making changes](ContributingCode.md#making-changes)).
+    * To kick of a try job, use the 'CQ Dry Run' button, or set the Commit-Queue +1 label to trigger a dry run of the CQ (will not land the change).
     * If you are not part of the `angle-committers` group, you will need to either ask to be added or ask a member of the group to submit the tryjob for you.
 Add jmadill or geofflang as a reviewer for assistance.
     * Wait for the bots to report the result on the code review page.
 The bot results should be visible in Gerrit as yellow (in-progress), green (passed), or red (failed).
 This can take up to two hours for some of the debug bots.
 Click on the colored rectangle to open the bot log to triage failed tests.
     * If a failure is unexpected, or seems likely unrelated to your change, ask an ANGLE project member for advice.